grafana/loki/docs/sources/send-data/fluentbit/community-plugin.md

 #### Prerequisites

 - Docker is installed on your machine.
-- You have a Grafana Cloud account with access to Loki.
+- You a local instance of Loki installed.

 #### Configuration

-1. Create a Fluent Bit configuration file named `fluent-bit.conf` with the following content, which defines the input from Docker container logs and sets up the output to send logs to your Grafana Cloud Loki instance:
+1. Create a Fluent Bit configuration file named `fluent-bit.conf` with the following content, which defines the input from Docker container logs and sets up the output to send logs to your Grafana Loki instance:

    ```ini
    [SERVICE]